AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/controlling-fixtures/using-the-select-buttons-and-wheels.md

 attribute.

-You can also select attributes by touching the IPCGBES buttons on the touch screen, and modify them using the Attribute Editor workspace window; this is described in the next section.
+You can also select attributes by touching the IPCGBES buttons on the touch screen, and modify them using the [Attribute Editor workspace window](../controlling-fixtures/using-the-select-buttons-and-wheels.md#attribute-editor-window).

 On the Pearl Expert the wheels on the Touch Wing are used instead of the wheels on the console, unless you change this using the User Settings.